-Here is a place that I particularly like: Easter Island, there is a lot to say about this mysterious and captivating island…
+Here’s a place that I particularly like: Easter Island, there’s a lot to say about this mysterious and captivating island…

 Easter Island is probably the most isolated place in the world.
 It is located in the Pacific Ocean, 3,700 km from Chile, the country on which it depends, and 4,000 km from Tahiti.
 The nearest land is Pitcairn, located 2,000 km away.
 Its precise coordinates are 109° West latitude and 27° South longitude.
 Rapanui is spoken there, a Polynesian language distant cousin of Tahitian.
 Moreover, the natives have passed it down from generation to generation for more than 15 centuries and it is still spoken by 2/3 of the population.
 Rapa Nui is also the name of the island in Rapanui language.